 And in the context of the first chapter, which is God’s revulsion with man-made religion, it makes the most sense.
 The Israelites have been doing church their way and only pretending to worship.
 So God gives Isaiah a vision of what church is meant to be.

 It’s a piece of mercy from God for his people, right here in the middle of this sordid description of what their turning away from him looks like.
-You’d think he’d have plenty to say about how they’re going to have to pay for all this, but nope, he gives them a beautiful vision instead.
-(God’s surprising, isn’t he?)
+You’d think he’d have plenty to say about how they’re going to have to pay for all their mistakes, but nope, he gives them a beautiful vision instead.
+(God is always surprising me.)

-And though it’s certainly not perfect, I’ve seen such things as extraordinary healings, marriages mending, grudges yielding, addictions ending, forgiveness receiving, truth believing in the church.
-This turning against the prevailing tide of doom-and-gloom is happening everywhere, and it sure is heartening.
+And though the church is certainly not perfect, I’ve seen such things as extraordinary healings, marriages mending, grudges yielding, addictions ending, forgiveness receiving, and truth believing there.
+This turning against the prevailing cultural tide of doom-and-gloom is happening everywhere, and it sure is heartening.
 God intends the church to be a place where his kingdom of love and peace literally comes to earth.

 How can we join in the vision?